 - 100-word research proposal abstract.

-- 1000-word research proposal, to include an explanation of how access to the Kissinger Papers or other archival holdings related to American foreign relations at Yale would help achieve the goals of your project.
+- 1000-word research proposal, to include an explanation of how access to the Kissinger Papers or other archival holdings related to diplomatic history at Yale would help achieve the goals of your project.

 - Three letters of recommendation.

 - Two writing samples, e.g., dissertation chapters or journal articles.

 Yale University is an Affirmative Action/Equal Opportunity employer.
 Yale values diversity among its students, staff, and faculty and strongly welcomes applications from women, persons with disabilities, protected veterans, and underrepresented minorities.